JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 ![low-lying-islands](/images/low-lying-islands.jpg)

-*Nothing to do but count the islands as they go by*
+*Scattered cays on the horizon*

 Finally another rod bent over and I jumped on to reel.
 I'm not trying to bring in every fish, I promise.
 I just happen to be in the right place at the right time and it's difficult to swap during the fight.
-This fish was even smaller than the last, initially we thought it may have been bitten in half by a shark because it wasn't fighting.
+This fish was even smaller than the last, initially we thought it may have been bitten in half by a shark because wasn't any resistance.

 To our surprise it was a whole barracuda, just a really tiny one.
-After sending him back into the water we continued fishing but unfortunately ended up empty handed.
-Fresh fish isn't on the menu tonight.
+After sending him back into the water we continued fishing but ended up empty handed.
+Unfortunately fresh fish isn't on the menu.
 We turned around and headed back into the park to Cambridge Cay for the night.
 Again we managed to score a mooring ball.

 The morning sun was roasting us while fishing and I was ready to cool off.
 I grabbed my bathing suit and jumped off the roof.
 When I surfaced the current was pulling me away fast and I had to swim hard to get back to the boat.

 ![casey-jumping-roof](/images/casey-jumping-roof.jpg#vert)

-*Jumping 17 feet into the ocean!*
+*Overcoming my fear of heights*

 Once I was out, I became Casey the Bahama Barber and cleaned up my mom and Jules’s neckline.
 Not to toot my own horn but I think it actually looked pretty decent.
 They both wanted buzzed undercuts in hopes of staying a little cooler, and I cleaned up their necklines so hair wouldn’t get caught in their mask straps.

 Next my parents hopped in their lounge floaties and tied off to the back of the boat.
 Without their rope they would have been out to sea in minutes.
 We floated for a while behind the boat waiting for the current to ease up.

 The snorkel we planned for today was to a set of islands known as Rocky Dundas.
 Supposedly it hides two caves that can only be explored at low tide.
 We left early to make sure we had time to locate the spot.
 We cruised across the deep channel south of the mooring with our eyes peeled.
 The islands in front of us jutted up out of the ocean, their flat rock walls reaching high into the air above our heads.

 ![dundas-overhang](/images/dundas-overhang.jpg)

+*

 There are two skiff moorings located just off the sharp wall that grant easy access to the caves.
 From the skiff, the shadowy wall made it difficult to see the entrances.
 We suited up and jumped in.
 From the water the caves were much more obvious.
 Initially, it was just a looming dark mouth on the side of the island, but after my eyes adjusted I was able to see the dim interior.
 The water inside was very shallow and we stood up to look around.